Marines: Pakistan

-The Pakistan Marines division of the Pakistan Navy was re-established on April 14, 1990, with about 3,600 men.
+The Pakistan Marines Corps of the Pakistan Navy was re-established on April 14, 1990, at a division-level size with about 3,600 men.
+Its current personnel are 20,000–30,000.
 The marines are based at PNS Qasim naval base.

+The Pakistan Navy also has its own Special Service Group-Navy (SSG-N) for the special operation needs the Navy.

 Paraguay

-The Paraguayan Marine Corps (Cuerpo de Fusileros Navales) is a battalion-sized organization consisting of four company sized brigades.
-In limited cadre form the Marine Corps dates from the late 19th century, although it only achieved significant existence when the three-battalion sized Regimiento de Infanteria de Marina Riachuelo was created in the final stages of the Chaco War of 1932–1935.
+The Paraguayan Marine Corps (Cuerpo de Fusileros Navales) is a battalion-sized organization consisting of four company-sized brigades.
+In limited cadre form, the marine corps dates from the late 19th century, although it only achieved significant existence when the three-battalion sized Regimiento de Infanteria de Marina Riachuelo was created in the final stages of the Chaco War of 1932–1935.

 Peru

 The Peruvian Naval Infantry (Infantería de Marina del Perú) consists of around 3,000 naval infantrymen and includes an amphibious brigade of three battalions and local security units with two transport ships, four tank landing ships, and about forty Chaimite armored personnel carriers.
+They have seen action in Peru's civil war with the Shining Path.

 Since 1982, IMAP detachments have been deployed, under army command, in counter-insurgency operations.

 Philippines

-The Philippine Marine Corps (PMC) (Hukbong Kawal Pandagat ng Pilipinas) is the marine corps of the Philippines, it is a naval infantry force under the command of the Philippine Navy.
+The Philippine Marine Corps (PMC) (Hukbong Kawal Pandagat ng Pilipinas) is the marine corps of the Philippines.
+It is a naval infantry force under the command of the Philippine Navy.
 PMC primarily conducts amphibious and expeditionary warfare, as well as special operation missions.
-It has a strength of about 9,500 men organized into three maneuver brigades, a Combat Service and Support Brigade (CSSB), and independent units such as the Marine Special Operations Group (MARSOG) and the Marine Security and Escort Group (MSEG).
+It has a strength of about 9,500 men organized into three maneuver brigades, a Combat Service and Support Brigade (CSSB), and independent units such as the Force Reconnaissance Group (FRG) and the Marine Security and Escort Group (MSEG).
 Formed on November 7, 1950, the Philippine Marine Corps is considered the first and foremost unit to be involved in any amphibious or seaborne clashes.